 Metabolic disorders are classified by the particular building block that is affected.

-After birth, many of these disorders are detected by routine newborn screening tests.
-For a complete list of routine newborn screening tests by state, see the National Newborn Screening and Global Resource Center web site.
+After birth, many of these disorders are detected by routine newborn screening tests Newborn Screening Tests Screening tests are done to detect health conditions that are not yet causing symptoms.
+Many serious disorders that are not apparent at birth can be detected by various screening tests.
+Early... read more .
+For a complete list of routine newborn screening tests by state, see Conditions Screened by State.
 However, newborns are not screened for many of the less common hereditary metabolic disorders, and doctors do tests for those disorders only when they suspect a problem.

 Doctors may suspect a hereditary disorder of metabolism during a physical examination.
 Symptoms may provide clues as well.
-For example, children who have sweet-smelling urine may have maple syrup urine disease, or children who smell like sweaty feet may have isovaleric acidemia.
-Eye problems, an enlarged liver or spleen, heart problems (such as cardiomyopathy), or muscle weakness may indicate other hereditary metabolic disorders.
+For example, children who have sweet-smelling urine may have maple syrup urine disease Maple syrup urine disease Amino acid metabolism disorders are hereditary metabolic disorders.
+Hereditary disorders occur when parents pass the defective genes that cause these disorders on to their children.
+In most... read more , or children who smell like sweaty feet may have isovaleric acidemia Isovaleric acidemia Amino acid metabolism disorders are hereditary metabolic disorders.
+Hereditary disorders occur when parents pass the defective genes that cause these disorders on to their children.
+In most... read more .
+Eye problems, an enlarged liver or spleen, heart problems (such as cardiomyopathy Overview of Cardiomyopathy Cardiomyopathy refers to progressive impairment of the structure and function of the muscular walls of the heart chambers.
+There are three main types of cardiomyopathy: Dilated cardiomyopathy... read more ), or muscle weakness may indicate other hereditary metabolic disorders.